 Some causes of stenosis of the spine may also be hereditary.
 Some people may be born with a narrower spinal canal, while other may have a bent spine, also called scoliosis.
 There is a greater chance of spinal stenosis with these two conditions.

 When there are no nerve impingements, a patient with spinal stenosis will typically not display any symptoms at all.
 However, when brought on by a progressive condition such as arthritis, the symptoms may surface slowly with time, with rising severity of pain.

 Many symptoms of spinal stenosis are equivalent to that of sciatica, with the difference of the existence of neck pain and foot issues.
 Stenosis of the spine may also develop into a much more severe condition, like the Caude Equina Syndrome, when intense nerve impingement happens.
 Loss in bowel and bladder control, loss of sexual function, pain, weakness, or numbness of the lower extremities, and even paralysis of the lower half of the body are some of the more prevalent symptoms that patients experience in circumstances such as this.
 Today, there are many spinal stenosis treatment options obtainable and most mainly focus on limiting the condition and reducing the pain felt.
 Typically, spinal stenosis, when provided ample time can heal itself, that is, if recommended habits are observed.
 Some usual treatments for this condition are adjustments in lifestyle, exercise and physical therapy, metal braces for the body, and particular anti-inflammation and anti-pain medicines.
 Chiropractic care is also a leading treatment for spinal stenosis.

 As individuals age, spinal stenosis is one of those normally occurring conditions that can trouble us.
-However, by easily dealing with the problem, this condition won't be as much problem as most feel.
+However, by treating the root cause of the problem, this condition becomes more manageable.